 Canada: Readying the Canada Port Authorities for modernization

-Transport Canada chooses CPCS experts to inspire Modernization Review for Canada Port Authorities.
+CPCS selected by Transport Canada to inspire Modernization Review for Canada Port Authorities.

 Canada Port Authorities (CPAs) manage 17 of the country’s most strategic ports.
 They are important enablers of Canadian trade.